juliorr/PlatziCursoBasicoC-/Desafio3/MultimediaApi/README.md

 # Challange #3
-Here will be all the code for the api of the practice # 3 of C# Basics of Platzi Most of the code was do on .NET core on Mac with Visual Studio Code
+Here will be all the code for the api of the practice # 3 of C# Basics of Platzi most of the code was do on .NET core on Mac with Visual Studio Code

 The next doc was created by yoaman netcore